Eunnylans/Eunnylans/README.md

 ### Hello <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" style="max-width:100%;"> <br />My name is Eunice Abieyuwa Igbinedion✨✨<br />I am a Junior Fullstack(MERN) Web and App Developer✨✨
 ------

-- 🔭 WBS Coding School!!!!!!!!
+- 🔭 WBS Coding School!!!!!!!
 - 🌱 I’m currently learning TypeScript
 - 👯 I’m looking forward to collaborating on Interesting Projects
 - 🤔 I’m looking for help with Angular & NextJs
-- 💬 Ask me about Anything I will be 100% honest with you
+- 💬 Ask me about Anything.
+I will be 100% honest with you
 - 📫 How to reach me: Github, LinkedIn, Email, Twitter, Instagram, Xing, and all my social media handles.
 - 😄 Pronouns: She, Her, Miss
 - ⚡ Fun fact: If I could have any superpower, it would be to speak all languages so I could connect with anyone in the world.